yannjor/krabby/README.md

 - Pokemon from every generation, including shinies, megas, gigantamax, and regional variants
 - Print random pokemon (with filters for generations and different forms)
 - Print pokemon by name
+- Print pokedex entry together with the sprite
 - Configuration file, right now only for language and shiny rate

 ## Installation